AndreaDusza/dishdecider-assistant/README.md

 https://tokeletesosszhang.hu/dishdecider/index.js

  * Best way to confirm that the usercript did start running on the page: open Developer Tools and check the console log.
 It should print something like 'DishDecider Assistant script started...'.
+ * If the food delivery page itself is slow, this will cause the Assistant to be slow as well.
+In case of Interfood.hu, it can take 30 seconds before the script can take effect.